nikolapavkovic/3D-Single-Container-Loading-Problem/README.md

 The box class represents the basis of this solution.
 The class stores essential box data such as: box width, box depth, box height, it's origin coordinates in a 2D layer plane and the box id.
-Other data regarding the BST-based algorithm like the information is a certain box the root node of the tree (isRoot field), its left and right nodes(right and down field), and the information is the box a free space or a concrete box (isFreeSpaceBox).
+Other data regarding the BST-based algorithm like the information is a certain box the root node of the tree (isRoot field), its left and right nodes (right and down field), and the information is the box a free space or a concrete box (isFreeSpaceBox field).

 The Box class also overrides the toString() method for easier output and defines the getPlacementCoordinateDetails() method to get the 2D layer placement coordinates in a string form.